CBellotti96/EstuaryRescueGame/Tang_Bellotti_Lab9/lab9_activity.md

     ```

+	git add .
+	git commit -m "Commit all changes"

     ```

 8. In git vernacular, `index`, `cache`, and `stage` all refer to the same thing.
 What does it hold?

     ```
+		It lists all files in the current branch that are ready to be commited

     ```